Chemical Insights and Duke University Research How Air Pollution Impacts Asthmatic Children

 “Although the benefits lasted only as long as the real air filters were in use, it’s probable that if children use the filters on an ongoing basis, they will continue to see benefits,” said Dr. Junfeng Zhang, professor of global and environmental health at Duke University’s Nicholas School of the Environment.
 “Our results show that using an air purifier to reduce the exposure of lower airways to pollutants could help asthmatic children breathe easier.”

-About Chemical Insights
+About Chemical Insights Research Institute

-As an Institute of Underwriters Laboratories, we deliver the scientific insight policymakers, healthcare providers, business leaders and consumers depend on to make informed environmental health decisions.
+As an institute of Underwriters Laboratories, we deliver the scientific insight policymakers, healthcare providers, business leaders and consumers depend on to make informed environmental health decisions.
 Combining the best minds, rigorous scientific research and a commitment for thorough and accurate results, Chemical Insights is improving the health of people and the planet.

 Our work lets people around the world know what chemicals are in the air we breathe, the water we drink, and the products we interact with every day.
 Our research and initiatives gives them the knowledge of exactly what those chemicals are, how they may affect human health, and how to manage their impact.
 Our leadership role is to provide science or knowledge to implement improved practices, alternative product design, and changes that enable safer products and healthier environments.